 A tour of the property lasts about 2 hours.
 You will walk the 12 acres, learn the history behind the movie sets, and end with a pint of ale at the Green Dragon.

 We were told that morning is the best time for photos.
-However, you have the option to take the tour and lunch combo, which is the basic tour plus lunch at the Green Dragon.
-This tour lasts 3 hours.
+Since you are staying near Hobbiton, you have the option the do the Second Breakfast tour of the film set, which is a special experience.
+Learn more about the tours on the official website.

 Day 5: Rotorua